New Jerusalem: Introduction to the City

-The term New Jerusalem (καινὴ Ἰερουσαλήμ) occurs twice in the New Testament, in verses Revelation 3:12 and Revelation 21:2 of the Book of Revelation.
-A large portion of the final two chapters of Revelation deals with John of Patmos' vision of the New Jerusalem.
-He describes the New Jerusalem as "'the bride, the wife of the Lamb'", where the river of the Water of Life flows (Revelation 22:1).
+The term New Jerusalem (καινὴ Ἰερουσαλήμ) occurs twice in the New Testament, in Revelation verses 3:12 and 21:2.
+A large portion of the final two chapters of Revelation deals with John of Patmos' vision of New Jerusalem.
+He describes New Jerusalem as "'the bride, the wife of the Lamb'", where the river of the Water of Life flows (Revelation 22:1).

-After John witnesses the new heaven and a new earth "that no longer has any sea", an angel takes him "in the Spirit" to a vantage point on "a great and high mountain" to see New Jerusalem's descendants.
+After John witnesses the new heaven and a new earth "that no longer has any sea", an angel takes him "in the Spirit" to a vantage point on "a great and high mountain" to see New Jerusalem "descend out of heaven."
 The enormous city comes out of heaven down to the New Earth.
-John's elaborate description of the New Jerusalem retains many features of the Garden of Eden and the paradise garden, such as rivers, a square shape, a wall, and the Tree of Life.
+John's elaborate description of New Jerusalem retains many features of the Garden of Eden and the paradise garden, such as rivers, a square shape, a wall, and the Tree of Life.